jwahlstrand/GI.jl/README.md

 included.
 So for example we use Pango.PangoLayout rather than Pango.Layout.

 Properties are exported as Julia properties and can be accessed and set using my_object.property_name.
-Alternatively the Gtk.jl functions get_gtk_property or set_gtk_property! can be used.
+Alternatively the functions get_gtk_property or set_gtk_property! can be used, like in Gtk.jl.

 ### Methods